 - To work flexibly within the service, including night and weekend duties.

-- Support the Supported Individual/s with all aspects of their day-to-day living, enabling them to make their own decisions and enjoy the best possible quality of life.
-All support given in accordance with the Supported Individual’s Care Plan
+- Support individuals with all aspects of their day-to-day living, enabling them to make their own decisions and enjoy the best possible quality of life.

 - To ensure the Supported Individual/s has a safe, appropriate and comfortable living environment.